No matching terms

 Forex

-Short for "Foreign Exchange".
-Refers generally to the Foreign Exchange trading industry and/or to the currencies themselves.
+Market StructureShort for "Foreign Exchange."
+Refers generally to the foreign exchange trading industry and/or the currencies themselves.

 Fundamental Analysis

-Macro or strategic assessments of where a currency should be trading based on any criteria but the price action itself.
-These criteria often include the economic condition of the country that the currency represents, monetary policy, and other "fundamental" elements.
+AnalysisMacro or strategic assessments of where a currency should be trading based on any criteria other than the price action itself.
+Common inputs include the economic condition of the country the currency represents, monetary policy decisions, interest rates, and inflation data.

 Leverage